Rylon/geo_ip_curb/README.md

 # GeoIpCurb

-Retrieve the geolocation of an IP address based on the [ipinfodb.com](http://ipinfodb.com/) webservice using Curb.
+Retrieve the geolocation of an IP address using the [ipinfodb.com](http://ipinfodb.com/) v3 API service using Curb.

 As of 8th November 2010, the service is asking that all users [register](http://ipinfodb.com/register.php) for an API key.